Clement-Lelievre/puzzle_rush_bot/README.md

 File launched via Powershell.

 It uses the firefox driver for Selenium (this requires to add Geckodriver to PATH) and the stockfish engine (in the same directory as the main Python file).
+Warning you may have to disable manually the cookies-related banner at the bottom of the page; moreover disable the squares highlighting and legal moves highlighting (else, parsing the HTML may fail)